pierretfie/Daya_agent/README.md

-# Nikita Agent 🐺
+# Daya Agent 🐺

-Nikita is an offline AI security assistant designed to help with security tasks and system operations.
+Daya is an offline AI security assistant designed to help with security tasks and system operations.
 It uses a local language model to provide intelligent responses, command suggestions, and security analysis without requiring internet connectivity.

 ## Features